antixenoinitiative/axiwiki/builds.md

 title: Recommended Builds
 description: Recommended Anti-Xeno Ship Builds
 published: true
-date: 2023-06-01T19:56:27.317Z
+date: 2023-06-01T20:13:24.486Z
 tags: builds
 editor: markdown
 dateCreated: 2021-06-08T12:52:54.657Z
 ---

 # Recommended Builds
-Thargoid Hunting requires specialised ship builds as Thargoids have special resistances and deal special damage types that will typically cause issues on any standard combat build.
-As such, we have put together the following guide to help you make the correct decisions to lead you towards building the most effective vessel for hunting down alien ships.
-These ship builds are designed to give you a balance of firepower and survivability, while also being forgiving enough to make a few mistakes.
+Anti-Xeno operations require specialised ship builds as Thargoids have special resistances and deal special damage types that will typically render a standard combat build useless.
+As such, we have put together the following guide to help you make the correct decisions to lead you towards building the most effective ship for hunting down Thargoid vessels.
+These ship builds are designed to maximize firepower and survivability, allowing any commander, regardless of skill level, to achieve victory.

+## Ship Build Types

+Due to the variety of Thargoid Vessels and locations in which they may be encountered, there are a variety of specialized build classes required for Anti-Xeno combat.
+As a rule of thumb, **a solo-capable build is always the best option.** Variantions on the solo builds below form the core of all other build classes, as more specialized technology is usually required for more hostile locations.

+There are two common build classes used for Anti-Xeno Combat:

+-   **Fast Shieldless Builds** (Cold Orbiters) - Fast ships that use no shield and cold mechanics to evade damage

+-   **Slow Shielded Builds** (Shield Tanks) - Slow ships with large shields, using reboots to regenerate shields periodically

 > Please see our [Ship Build Theory](/en/shipbuildtheory) page for a more in-depth explanation behind the outfitting decisions.
 {.is-info}

-## Ship Build Types

-Firstly, note there are two main types of Thargoid: **Thargoid Scouts** and **Thargoid Interceptors**.
-Since these enemies have very different mechanics and abilities, we will typically need a different type of build for each one.
-Combat in Maelstrom systems prevents the use of guardian technology, so they require specialized combat vessels packing unique armaments.
-These builds are outclassed for combat outside of Maelstrom systems, so building a regular interceptor build first is recommended.

-# Interceptor Builds
+# Solo Builds

+These builds are designed for **solo combat**, meaning one commander engaged with one or more interceptors.
+They have different requirements than Wing AXCZ or Maelstrom builds, but they form the core of all other builds.

-Thargoid Interceptors are very tough and powerful enemies that will require equally strong ships to be able to stand a chance in combat.
+Thargoid Interceptors are **very tough and powerful enemies** that will require equally strong ships to be able to stand a chance in combat.
 Due to the incredibly high damage output of Thargoid Interceptors, there are only a handful of different styles and methods you can use effectively.

-These are the most common types of builds used for Anti-Xeno Combat.

--   **Fast Shieldless Builds** (Cold Orbiters) - Fast ships that use no shield and cold mechanics to evade damage (Moderate)

--   **Slow Shielded Builds** (Shield Tanks) - Slow ships with large shields, using reboots to regenerate shields periodically (Moderate/Advanced)

 ## Beginner Builds